montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/step0/README.md

 This indicates the first thirteen or so bases should likely be trimmed from each of the reads.
 I also trimmed the last three nucleotides as well.
 Reads were trimmed using fastx_trimmer, and there are other tools out there that can trim reads as well.
 After trimming, be sure to run the trimmed reads through fastqc again to continuously check on quality.

+You may have other issues which require trimming, for example leftover adapter sequences.

 #### Step 0.3 -- Quality Filtering

+I filtered based on quality score, keeping those which have scores more than or equal to 30.

+*Note: Quality control of raw reads is very much a case to case basis.
+Start with your fastqc to see what warnings come up.
+If you aren't sure what to do with an error/warning, take to google because someone else has probably had the question before.*